IoDLT/iodlt-symbol-server-docker/README.md

 ## Building

 Build as you would any docker image.
-If you wish to compile a different version of `catapult-server`, change the `SERVER_VERSION` variable in the Dockerfile.
-Keep in mind the version should support conan.
+If you wish to compile a different release / branch of `catapult-server`, change the `SERVER_VERSION` variable in the Dockerfile.

+Keep in mind the version chosen should support conan.
+For using a custom git repo, change `SERVER_URL` to your desired repo.

 ```sh
 cd iodlt-symbol-server-docker